 We conclude with a proof by cases, where we separate the sum at $n_0= \lceil C_0C_{\mathrm{inv}}(h)\rceil$.
 If the negative terms on the left-hand side of \eqref{eq:written-out-K-D-norm} can be absorbed, i.e., we have

 then we have the result by absorption and estimating the left-hand side from below by a single summand.

 If \eqref{eq:case-1} does not hold, then we have

-which already implies the localization result \eqref{eq:local}. \end{proof} In the previous proof, we used the following auxiliary result, which estimates the imaginary part of the fully discrete Floquet multiplier in the Brillouin zone. \begin{lemma} Let $\omega_{h,K}$ be in the first Brillouin zone and further let the assumptions on $\kappa$ formulated in \eqref{assumpt-kappa} hold.
+which already implies the localization result \eqref{eq:local}. \end{proof} For our first main result, we require the following auxiliary result, which gives a bound on the imaginary part of the discrete approximations of the Floquet \JN{exponents} in the first Brillouin zone. \begin{lemma} Let $\omega_{h,K}$ be in the first Brillouin zone and, further, let the assumptions on $\kappa$ formulated in \eqref{assumpt-kappa} hold.
 Then, there exists a constant $C$ independent of $h$ and $K$, such that